 Having trouble thinking of topics to write about?
 Check out popular PT blogs—like this one—for ideas.
 Eventually, you’ll begin to identify post ideas as you go through your daily routine.
 If it’s the beginning of winter and you’re seeing an influx of skiers looking to reduce knee pain—boom!
 That right there is the subject of your next blog post or contributed article: “Three Ways Skiers Can Reduce Knee Pain.”
 If you can somehow work in a line about an area ski hill to give your piece a little local flair, all the better.
 In addition to helping you optimize your clinic’s local search rankings (i.e., visibility in search results for inquiries specific to a certain city or geographic area), “localized” articles will resonate more with your target audience, thus increasing the chances that they will think of you when they run into aches and pains of their own.

 If you’re still not sure about this whole writing thing—after all, you’re a rehab therapist, not a novelist—check out this blog post, where you’ll find tons of tips to help you whip your copy into shape in no time.
 Remember, your clinical knowledge is what really matters—that’s what will draw readers in.
 Once you get your thoughts down, you can always tweak them—or enlist someone with a keen editing eye to tweak them for you—until they sound just right.
 Also, keep in mind that your content doesn’t always have to be of the written variety.
 Videos can be equally effective content items, and they only take a few minutes to record and upload.
-For an example, take a look at this video post.
+For a good example, take a look at this video post.

 There are a lot of potential patients out there in cyberspace just waiting to find you, and a meaningful piece of content could be the beacon of light that guides them to your clinic.
 Do you use content to market your practice?
 If so, is it effective?
 Share your thoughts in the comment section below.